• Skip to primary navigation

 November 6, 2019 By Michelle Knight 1 Comment

-Homeschool games let down walls in children to help with learning.
+Homeschool games allow children to let down walls and help with learning.
 Seeing children light up when a game or fun activity is mentioned is confirmation.
+Allowing for game time is important.
+Games bring much value to a homeschool room.
+Board games, card games, made up games, and the laughter is so contagious.

 Hide and seek is an easy homeschool game to play.
 This homeschool game is not hard and kids love it.
 Another game is hopscotch.
 Hopscotch can break tension and release energy.
 Fusball is good for two people to play.
 Fusball is mentally challenging, at least for me.